 Grind these dried roots to a fine powder.

 The aroma in your kitchen will reaffirm why you did this!
 It is just so pure and authentic.
 It looks or tastes nothing like store bought.
 I am so glad I made it.
 Preserve this in an air tight container and it stays good for months.
 Use them as seasonings in curries, gravies, smoothies or even drinks like Turmeric Latte!
-Enjoy!!subscribe to our newsletter to get regular recipe updates and more.
-Follow Cookilicious on Twitter and Instagram and tag your food pics to #cookiliciousveg.
-And like always, keep your cooking delicious!
+Enjoy!!Instagram, Facebook and Twitter!